Facts and Tips About Sun Safety

 The sun’s rays may be slightly antimicrobial, but just laying out in the sun isn’t going to heal a case of acne.

 What sun exposure can do is up to your risk of skin cancer, cause hyperpigmentation, and premature aging.

 Instead of hoping a tan will clear up your skin, try a proven acne treatment.
 You’ll get far better results without the risks associated with sun exposure.

 How Should I Use My Sunscreen?

 First and foremost, apply it every single day and not just when you’re going to be spending hours outdoors.
-Sunscreen should go on all exposed areas of skin.
+Sunscreen should go on all exposed areas of the skin.